• Skip to main content

 • Cast iron pans are easy to clean & last a lifetime - and beyond!

-Spices add flavor to this light & uncomplicated dish.
 There is no oil which makes it also low-fat.
-With just a bit of butter & fresh garlic for sauce creation at the end, the chicken remains healthy & part of a skinny diet.
+With just a bit of butter & fresh garlic for a quick pan sauce that also bastes the chicken for amazing flavor.
+The chicken remains healthy & part of a skinny low-carb/keto diet.

 Raw chicken in a dish surrounded by other ingredients.